devnexia-01/EcommerceSite/replit.md

 - **User Management**: Registration, login, profile management, and address book
 - **Product Catalog**: Category-based organization with search, filtering, and sorting
 - **Shopping Cart**: Persistent cart with real-time updates and quantity management
+- **Order Processing**:
-- **Order Processing**: Multi-step checkout with address and payment handling
+  - Multi-step checkout with address and payment handling
+  - Buy-now functionality for quick purchases with COD payment support
+  - Order history and detailed order tracking
+  - Order details page with authentication-required access
 - **Admin Panel**: Product and category management with inventory tracking
 - **Review System**: User reviews and ratings for products